Reality TV Is One Of The Most Feminist Formats In TV Today. Hear Me Out

-Reality TV is a genre that typically features women screaming at each other (The Real Housewives franchise), simpering and competing for the affections of a lackluster man (The Bachelor, Love Island), being derided as "sluts" and "slags" by their suitors (any episode of Ex on the Beach), or viewed as objects for the male gaze, to be tinkered with by cosmetic surgeons (The Swan) so they can glow up, complete the heterosexual video game and get married (Bridezillas).
+Reality TV is a genre that typically features women screaming at each other (The Real Housewives franchise), simpering and competing for the affections of a lacklustre man (The Bachelor, Love Island), being derided as ‘sluts’ and ‘slags’ by their suitors (any episode of Ex on the Beach) or viewed as objects for the male gaze, to be tinkered with by cosmetic surgeons (The Swan) so they can glow up, complete the heterosexual video game and get married (Bridezillas).

 Advertisement

 Since An American Family, reality TV has made space for difficult but necessary conversations about the reality of women’s lives.
-I’m a huge Real Housewives fan, even if I recognize that the show’s emphasis on female feuding is in many ways regressive.
-When launching a passionate defense of the show, I often point to the way in which it’s normalized conversations about female aging.
+I’m a huge Real Housewives fan, even if I recognise that the show’s emphasis on female feuding is in many ways regressive.
+When launching a passionate defence of the show, I often point to the way in which it’s normalised conversations about female ageing.
 I think of Kyle Richards complaining about how fellow housewife Camille Grammer is making her wear a cap-sleeved bridesmaid dress, and the impossibility of wearing cap sleeves as a woman in your 50s.
 I think about Kim Richards, a mother of four, jumping up and down on a trampoline while joking about her stress incontinence.
-I think about how rarely middle-aged women are allowed to discuss their relationships, ambitions, children, and sex lives on camera while being their eccentric, endearing and lovable selves.
-(A plea to RHOBH producers: do whatever you need to do to get Kathy Hilton her diamond.
+I think about how rarely middle-aged women are allowed to discuss their relationships, ambitions, children and sex lives on camera while being their eccentric, endearing and loveable selves.
+(A plea to producers: do whatever you need to do to get Kathy Hilton her diamond.
 I adore her.)

 Advertisement